jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Cybersecurity incidents involving data breaches are the most common and most expensive.
 Fraud
-Illegal use of vehicle data andor vehicle consumer data by threat actors for financial gain.
+Illegal use of vehicle data and/or vehicle consumer data by threat actors for financial gain.
 Vehicle theft
 Vehicle thefts involving long\-range, short\-range, and physical attacks by